-- (1) The Board shall establish a formal and transparent arrangement for appointment of independent external auditors by the annual general meeting of shareholders. - (2) The Board shall ensure that: - (a) the auditor is independent; - (b) on reasonable enquiry, the Board knows of no reason why the auditor shall not serve as auditor; - (c) the auditor is appropriately qualified in accordance with Section 296 of the Companies Act (179) and the Securities Industry Act (929), has appropriate professional indemnity insurance and is authorised and competent to conduct an audit of the accounts; - (d) the auditor is provided by the company with all information that is relevant to the audit; - (e) the auditor has the right of access to all accounting and other records of the company and the right to require such information and explanations as the auditor considers necessary to perform its functions; and - (f) all information and explanations given to the auditor is accurate and neither false nor misleading. - (3) The Board shall arrange for the financial statements to be audited by the external auditor in accordance with Sections 124 and 133 of the Companies Act (179) and with accounting standards issued by the Institute of Chartered Accountants (Ghana). - (4) The external auditor shall be required to specify in his report if the financial statements audited have been prepared in accordance with the Accounting Standards issued by the Institute of Chartered Accountants (Ghana) and any additional requirements prescribed by the Commission. - (5) The external auditors report on the financial statements of the company shall specify any departure from the accounting standards and shall contain the auditor's opinion as to whether or not the auditor acquiesces with the departure and the reasons given for such departure. - (6) The external auditor's report shall also specify any departure or deviation from the auditing standards on his part and the reasons for the same.
+- (1) The Board shall establish a formal and transparent arrangement for appointment of independent external auditors by the annual general meeting of shareholders. - (2) The Board shall ensure that:

-(7) An auditor's resignation or refusal to stand for re-election shall be accompanied by an explanation by the auditor, which the company shall circulate to all shareholders.
-Where the directors propose a resolution for the removal of the auditor, in accordance with Section 135 of the Companies Act (179), the Board shall give their reasons to the shareholders.
+- (a) the auditor is independent and meets the standard of independence required by law; - (b) on reasonable enquiry, the Board knows of no reason why the auditor shall not serve as auditor - (c) any services provided by the auditor to the company in addition to audit, do not violate auditor independence standards as established by law or the appropriate standard setting authority; - (d) the auditor is appropriately qualified in accordance with Section 138 of the Companies Act, 2019 (Act 992) and the Securities Industry Act, 2016 (Act 929), has appropriate professional indemnity insurance and is authorised and competent to conduct an audit of the accounts; - (e) the auditor is provided by the company with all information that is relevant to the audit; - (f) the auditor has the right of access to all accounting and other records of the company and the right to require such information and explanations as the auditor considers necessary to perform its functions; and - (g) all information and explanations given to the auditor is accurate and neither false nor misleading. - (3) The Board shall arrange for the financial statements to be audited by the external auditor in accordance with Sections 128 and 137 of the Companies Act, 2019 (Act 992) and with accounting standards issued by the Institute of Chartered Accountants (Ghana). - (4) The external auditor shall be required to specify in his report if the financial statements audited have been prepared in accordance with the Accounting Standards issued by the Institute of Chartered Accountants (Ghana) and any additional requirements prescribed by the Commission. - (5) The external auditor's report on the financial statements of the company shall specify any departure from the accounting standards and shall contain the auditor's opinion as to whether or not the auditor acquiesces with the departure and the reasons given for such departure. - (6) The external auditor's report shall also specify any departure or deviation from the auditing standards on his part and the reasons for the same. - (7) An auditor's resignation or refusal to stand for re-election shall be accompanied by an explanation by the auditor, which the company shall circulate to all shareholders.
+Where the directors propose a resolution for the removal of the auditor, in accordance with Section 141 of the Companies Act, 2019 (Act 992), the Board shall give their reasons to the shareholders.

-25. Internal controls
+26. Internal controls